RafailSkoulos17/cyber_data_analytics/anomaly_detection/README.md

 Note that for the last task *pytorch* and *pytorchvision* packages are required.
 All the required packages are installed automatically by running the first cell of the relative ipynb file.

-!!
-LSTM and ARMA models requires a significant amount of time to run.
+:exclamation: LSTM and ARMA models requires a significant amount of time to run.